-SQL Prompt keeps a history of query tabs you open in SQL Server Management Studio.
+SQL Prompt keeps a history of query tabs you open in Management Studio.

 Browsing tab history

-To browse your tab history, on the SQL Server Management Studio toolbar, click Tab History:
+To browse your tab history, on the Management Studio toolbar, click Tab History:

 The tab history window is displayed: